geekiam/website/static/posts/serverless-netlify-faunadb-gridsome.md

 going to install its own dependencies.
 In our case, we don't want to include the dependency to our top level `package.json` i.e the Gridsome project `packcage.json`, primarily because at some point in the future we will want to move our functions to a separate repository and possibly deploy them to a different website.
-We want to develop the using the *microservice* that each service is its own contained unit and operates entirely on its own.
+We want to develop the using the *microservice* that each service is a self-contained unit.

 We need to install the `@netlify/plugin-functions-install-core` build plugin, to do this we just add the following to our `netlify.toml` file.